nmc-costa/HIcode/README.md

 - **Consistency**: HIcode enforces consistent coding practices across the entire project, enhancing readability and making maintenance a breeze.

 - **Testing**: The HIcode code base structure enables robust testing methodologies, ensuring that code functions as expected and minimizing the potential for regressions.

+- **Agnostic**: HIcode structure with configurable pipelines enables a high level of data and sofware agnosticity, enabling developers to work on projects of any size and complexity with different packages.

 ## Benefits